laurakoco/tic-tac-toe/README.md

 In my application, I stop the alpha-beta search at a depth of 3 and call the following evaluation function, f(n), which I made up:

-Look at all possible move combinations for X (and then O) for the next two moves:
+Look at all possible move combinations for each player for the next two moves:

 f(n) = 1, number wins O > number wins X

 f(n) = 0, number wins O = number wins X

 f(n) = -1, number wins X > number wins O

-This actually performs very well.
-While it is not unbeatable, it approximates good AI at the cost of time.
+This evaluation function actually performs very well.
+While it is not unbeatable, it approximates an intelligent AI in less time.

 ### Tradeoffs